TheMarex/ba-thesis/text/4_stabilizer.md

 ## Stabilizer {#section:stabilizer}

-We chose a stabilizer proposed by Kajita et. al. in their 2010 paper. \cite{kajita2010biped}
+We chose a stabilizer proposed by Kajita et al. in their 2010 paper. \cite{kajita2010biped}
 The stabilizer only needs the joint trajectory of the walking pattern augmented with a desired ZMP trajectory.
 This allows the stabilizer to use patterns that where generated synthetically, e.g. by a pattern generator, or patterns that are the results of (adapted) motion capturing.